AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/assign-users.md

 uid: assign-users
 ---

-# Assign users to groups
+# Add and assign users to groups

-Each user must be added to at least one functional group.
+Each user must be added to at least one functional group before being able to access a service via AVEVA™ Connect.

-Perform the following steps to add users to groups:
+Perform the following steps to add users to a group:

 1. Click the menu icon, then select **User Management**.